AnVIL Portal

 Setting up Billing as an Individual

-Setting up GCP billing as an individual is a good way for all users to get started with the platform as Google funds new accounts with a $300 in free cloud cost fees.
+Setting up GCP billing as an individual is a good way for all users to get started with the platform as Google funds new accounts with $300 in free cloud cost fees.

 1. Create a Google Cloud Account and set up a payment method.
 Be sure to create the Google Cloud Account using the same Google ID (email address) you use for your Terra account.